Flying with Your Dog: Tips and Tricks

 If your dog is too large for a carry-on carrier or to be considered luggage, you will want a larger crate to keep your pup comfortable in the cargo hold.
 When your dog is flying in the cargo hold, it’s essential to check in as late as possible to minimize your dog’s waiting time at the airport and in the cargo during the flight.
 Again, check the airline’s rules ahead of your trip, so you and your pets don’t experience any upsetting surprises.

-Limit water intake before flying.
+Limit water intake before flying with your dog.

 It’s essential to give your dog water before boarding, but don’t give her too much liquid.
 Many veterinarians recommend feeding an adequate amount of dog food and water once every four hours before landing.
 Consult with your vet to see what is best for your dog and how long a time frame this may be.